Logiqx/gps-details/docs/articles/4-pvt/README.md

 However, when it comes to the majority of modern day consumer devices it should be a relatively accurate description of what is happening within the GPS / GNSS chipset.

 Position and time are derived from the pseudorange observables, whilst velocity is derived from the Doppler observables.
-Future articles will discuss the significance of Doppler-derived speed over ground and the consequences of unintentionally discarding it.
+Future articles will discuss the significance of Doppler-derived speeds and the consequences of unintentionally discarding that data.